james-gould/azure-keyvault-emulator/README.md

 ## Prerequisites

-- If you're running the Emulator for the first time [you need to prepare your environment once.](https://github.com/james-gould/azure-keyvault-emulator/blob/development/CONFIG.md)
+- If you're running the Emulator for the first time you will be prompted to install a `localhost` certificate to support the Emulator SSL.
+[Want to learn more or provide your own certificates?](https://github.com/james-gould/azure-keyvault-emulator/blob/development/docs/CONFIG.md)
-- [Docker](https://www.docker.com/) or [Podman](https://podman.io/) installed on your machine.
+- You'll need either [Docker](https://www.docker.com/) or [Podman](https://podman.io/) installed on your machine.

 ## Quickstart with .NET Aspire